Welcome to the Advanced R3 workshop!

-• ✔️ Introduce yourselves to your table mates
+• ✔️ Introduce yourself to your table mates

 • ✔️ Open your AdvancedR3.Rproj RStudio project